Nearest broker: Searching for a broker nearby…

 5. At Service Ontario you will need to pay the licensing fees for new plates, permit and sticker as well as the retail sales tax.

 6. Provide your proof of automobile insurance.
-Need auto insurance?
-Get a quote here.
+Need auto insurance?. ( Readmore: on How you Can Get Cheap Auto Insurance in Ontario )

 That’s a wrap!
 Make sure to keep your ownership with you in your vehicle along with your license and insurance.
 You can now store this information digitally as well through our MyMcDougall platform.
 Easy to access to all of your documents electronically through your phone, tablet or computer.

-2 thoughts on How to Transfer the Ownership of a Vehicle in Ontario?
+3 thoughts on How to Transfer Vehicle Ownership in Ontario?

 how do I get insurance if the car isn’t in my name yet?